-After a 20 minute hike down the blue stairs, you’ll arrive at the sacred water temple that has 4 waterspouts.
+After a 20-minute hike down the blue stairs, you’ll arrive at the sacred water temple that has 4 waterspouts.

-Full Blog Post ∼ Peguyangan Blue Stairs & Waterfall
+Full Blog Post → Peguyangan Waterfall

 HOW TO GET TO NUSA PENIDA

-BALI TO NUSA PENIDA:
+BALI TO NUSA PENIDA

 Ferries operate daily to Nusa Penida from Pemelisan Harbor in South East Bali.
 You can book the ferry online in advance to guarantee the lowest price.

-The ferry ticket to the Nusa Penida also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Pemelisan Harbor.
-The boat trip takes approximately 45-minutes to Nusa Penida Island.
+The ferry ticket to the Nusa Penida also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Sanur Harbor.

-Get your ticket: Ferry from Bali to Nusa Penida
+Get your ticket → Ferry from Bali to Nusa Penida

-NUSA LEMBONGAN TO NUSA PENIDA:
+NUSA LEMBONGAN TO NUSA PENIDA

 You can also take a boat to Nusa Penida from Nusa Lembongan if you happen to be exploring this island first.

-A boat from Nusa Lembongan to Nusa Penida will cost you around 50,000 IDR.
-You can organise the boat via your accommodation on Nusa Lembongan or simply head to the main harbor on Lembongan Island and ask one of the boat companies down on the beachfront.
+You can organize the boat via your accommodation on Nusa Lembongan or head to the main harbor on Lembongan Island and ask one of the boat companies down on the beachfront.

-WHERE TO STAY ON NUSA PENIDA
+WHERE TO STAY IN NUSA PENIDA

 GETTING AROUND NUSA PENIDA ISLAND